About Scott

-Scott London is a California-based photographer whose work has appeared in many newspapers and magazines, including Rolling Stone, Vanity Fair, Newsweek, The Atlantic, Forbes, Architectural Digest and the New York Times.
-He has contributed to more than 50 books and been profiled in Wired magazine and on CNN and the Discovery Channel.
+Scott London is an award-winning photographer based in southern California.
+His work has been widely published in magazines and newspapers, including Rolling Stone, Vanity Fair, Newsweek, The Atlantic, Forbes, Architectural Digest and the New York Times.
+His images have also appeared in many books.

 Scott is perhaps best known for his images of Burning Man.
-His book Burning Man: Art on Fire, a collaboration with writer Jennifer Raiser, has been in print for almost a decade.
-It was published in a comprehensively revised and expanded edition in July 2023 (more info here).
-The book inspired a feature-length documentary film by the same name released in 2020.
+His book Burning Man: Art on Fire, a collaboration with writer Jennifer Raiser, has been in print for over a decade.
+In June 2024, a newly revised and expanded edition was awarded two Indie Book Award gold medals, including “Best Coffee Table Book of the Year.”

 Scott’s career got its start in public broadcasting.
-His radio interviews and documentaries have been heard on NPR stations across the U.S. He has also written for many newspapers and magazines and edited several books.
+His radio interviews and documentaries have been heard on NPR stations across the United States.
+He has also written for many newspapers and magazines and authored several books.

 Scott was born in Washington D.C.
 At the age of five, his family moved to Stockholm, Sweden, where he was raised and educated—and where, as a teenager, he taught himself photography and built his first darkroom.
 He returned to the U.S. in his mid-20s and eventually landed on the West Coast.
 It’s been said that America is built on a tilt and everything loose slides to California.